Dimash Qudaibergen: 2017: Singer, success in China and solo concert Bastau

-In episode 12 of Singer, the semi-final, Kudaibergen sang Adriano Celentano's "Confessa" in Italian, followed by "The Diva Dance" from the movie The Fifth Element.
+In Episode 12 of Singer, the semi-final, Dimash sang Adriano Celentano's "Confessa" in Italian, followed by "The Diva Dance" from the movie The Fifth Element.
 He placed second and was promoted to the final.
 On 12 April, he released his single "Go Go Power Rangers", theme song of the movie Power Rangers in China.

-In the final of Singer 2017, Kudaibergen sang "A Tribute to MJ" in a duet with Laure Shang.
+In the final of Singer 2017, Dimash sang "A Tribute to Michael Jackson" in a duet with Laure Shang.
 He finished Singer 2017 as runner-up.
-For the final episode of Singer 2017, Episode 14, the gala episode, Kudaibergen performed a new song in Kazakh, "Give Me Love" (Маxаббат Бер Маған; Makhabbat Ber Magan).
+For the final episode of Singer 2017, Episode 14, the gala episode, Dimash performed a new song in Kazakh, "Give Me Love" (Маxаббат Бер Маған; Makhabbat Ber Magan).

-During Singer, Kudaibergen appeared on various Chinese TV programs, including "Happy Camp", My Boyfriend's A Superstar/Fan Fan Boyfriend and Come Sing with Me (where fans were selected to sing with their idol);and had many other performances in China, including at the Chinese Top Ten Music Awards in Shanghai, where he won his first Chinese Award, namely for "Best Asian Singer"; at the Top Chinese Music Awards in Shenzhen, China, which are considered to be the Asian equivalent to the Grammy Awards, where he performed "Unforgettable Day" accompanied by Ouyang Nana on the piano, and won the "Most Popular International Singer" Award; and at the Meeting on the Silk Road Gala, held by the Embassy of Kazakhstan and China's Department of Culture, in Beijing.
+During Singer, Dimash appeared on various Chinese TV programs, including "Happy Camp", My Boyfriend's A Superstar/Fan Fan Boyfriend and Come Sing with Me (where fans were selected to sing with their idol); and had many other performances in China.
+They included the Chinese Top Ten Music Awards in Shanghai, where he won his first Chinese Award, namely for "Best Asian Singer"; the Top Chinese Music Awards in Shenzhen, China, which are considered to be the Asian equivalent to the Grammy Awards, where he performed "Unforgettable Day" accompanied by Ouyang Nana on the piano, and won the "Most Popular International Singer" Award; and the Meeting on the Silk Road Gala, held by the Embassy of Kazakhstan and China's Department of Culture, in Beijing.

 Upon returning to Kazakhstan after the completion of Singer 2017, he was welcomed with a congratulatory event in Astana.

-Following Singer 2017, Kudaibergen appeared and performed on numerous TV shows and public events in China, Kazakhstan and France.
+Following Singer 2017, Dimash appeared and performed on numerous TV shows and public events in China, Kazakhstan and France.

 His performances in France included his performance of "SOS d'un terrien en détresse" in the popular France 2 TV show Les Années Bonheur; his charity performances at the Global Gift Galas in Paris and Cannes (to which he was invited by the foundation's Honorary Chair Eva Longoria); at the Cannes Film Festival. and at the Ruhani Zhangyru UNESCO Gala in Paris.